 The film actor needs his or her voice as much as the stage actor.
 They need to be understood.
 Poor diction is still poor when it is miked: they need to be able to shout, to groan, to whisper, and to be understood in a fight scene, a love scene, a childbirth scene - and a death scene.
 They won't always be playing themselves or using their own accents.
 (They would be bored if they did!)
 So learning about accents is important, and learning an accent is always easier when you build on the basis of a good neutral voice.

 Then there is the whole question of vocal beauty.
-I tell my students to put on a CD of their favourite actor and close their eyes.
+I tell my students to put on a DVD of their favourite actor and close their eyes.
 Listen to Gwyneth Paltrow, Kate Winslet, Leonardo DiCaprio or Brad Pitt, and hear how attractive their voices are, how much they contritube to their performance and appeal.